 Hamish Woodward

 Injuries are a fact of life in professional wrestling.
 While it’s always devastating to see a wrestler get hurt, sometimes the injuries are so severe that they end a wrestler’s career prematurely.
+That was the case with Tyson Kidd, who suffered a serious injury at the hands of Samoa Joe that forced him to retire from the ring.

 The injury was so severe that Kidd was forced to undergo neck surgery, and he was never able to return to the ring.